The Role of AI in Cloud Computing

 Merging AI and the cloud isn’t always cakes and ale.
 The main concerns are data privacy and connectivity.

-Data privacy – The pay-as-you-go model of SaaS technology allows thousands of companies across the world to make sense of data, find efficiencies in routine processes, develop new products, and even expand into new verticals.
-Therefore, they run their customer, vendor, and market data through cloud applications with little-to-no appreciation of the security risks of the public cloud.
-When AI processes data fed into a SaaS tool in a public cloud environment, it amplifies these risks on an exponential scale.
-Sensitive company data could be exposed to a security breach or unauthorized access when the processes and perimeters for AI algorithms are not clearly defined.
+The pay-as-you-go model of SaaS technology allows thousands of companies across the world to make sense of data, find efficiencies in routine processes, develop new products, and even expand into new verticals.
+However, they often run their customer, vendor, and market data through cloud applications with little to no appreciation of the security risks of the public cloud.

-Connectivity – Any algorithm or data processing system in the cloud depends on one thing to keep it running: a steady internet connection.
+Any algorithm or data processing system in the cloud depends on one thing to keep it running: a steady internet connection.
 Poor network connectivity can slow down ML processes and defeat the purpose where real-time transactions and analytics are involved.

-Hybrid Cloud – The New Home of AI
+Hybrid Cloud – The New Home of AI Cloud Computing

-© 2021 Nutanix, Inc. All rights reserved.
+© 2023 Nutanix, Inc. All rights reserved.
 For additional legal information, please go here.